ultraq/lesscss-filter/README.md

 ---------

 ### 1.0.3
- - Project structure reorganization after major fixes to the Gradle build scripts.
+ - Project structure reorganization after changes to the Gradle build scripts.

 ### 1.0.2